-I had prepared three art options — paint, stickers and sequins, and tissue paper to cover a glass jar — and placed each on our art cart.
-She was drawn to the colorful tissue paper and its texture.
-Once she realized the activity also included the glass jar, glue and a paint brush, she was delighted and ready to begin.
+Following her interests, I prepared three art options — paint, stickers and sequins, and tissue paper to cover a glass jar — and placed each on our art cart.
+At first, she was drawn to the colorful tissue paper and its texture.
+Then realizing the activity included a glass jar, glue and a paint brush, she was delighted.

 “We are going to work with all of these materials.
 Do you remember what we need to place on the work table first?”
 I walked toward the kitchen and said, “Here are the mats!
 Which color would you like to use today?”
-I continued to offer her choices until the small table was prepared.
+I offered her choices until the small table was prepared.

 I sat beside her and asked, “May I take a turn to show you how this works?”
 She agreed.
-After presenting the activity, I asked her if she’d like to listen to some music.
-(I love combining music with art!)
-With Black Jack Baby by Elizabeth Mitchell (inspired by Nelly @the_nesting__mama 🙏) playing, I sat nearby ready to offer support.
-She:
+After presenting the activity, I asked her if she’d like to listen to Black Jack Baby by Elizabeth Mitchell (inspired by @the_nesting__mama 🙏) I observed as she:

 1. tore the tissue paper into pieces

 3. used the paint brush to apply the glue to the glass jar